MyPortugalHoliday.com

 São Martinho do Porto (9 km)

-- A small resort town built around an almost enclosed bay, where the water is calm and shallow.
-A good choice for families with young children.
+.
+A small resort town built around an almost enclosed bay, where the water is calm and shallow.
+I would recommend it to families travelling with young children, or to anyone wanting a gentler swim than the open Atlantic allows.

 The following map shows the location of all these sights.
 Note: zoom out to see the sights of the region.